-- Operations the regular activities to provide services such as opening hours, cleansing frequency, mowing frequency, etc. - Maintenance the activities necessary to retain an assets as near as practicable to its original condition (eg re-painting, replacing of floor coverings, building and structure repairs),

-- Renewal the activities that return the service capability of an asset up to that which it had originally (eg frequency and cost of office fit-out, heating or cooling unit replacement and building component replacement), - Upgrade the activities to provide a higher level of service (eg increasing the size of a kitchen on a hall to include catered functions, sealing a carpark,) or a new service that did not exist previously (eg a new library).
+- Operations the regular activities to provide services such as cleansing frequency, etc. - Maintenance the activities necessary to retain an assets as near as practicable to its original condition (eg structure repairs), - Renewal the activities that return the service capability of an asset up to that which it had originally (eg frequency and cost of pipeline replacement and component replacement), - Upgrade the activities to provide a higher level of service (eg replacing a pipeline with a larger size) or a new service that did not exist previously.